yugabyte/terraform-provider-ybm/docs/data-sources/cluster.md

 ### Optional

+- `cluster_endpoints` (Map of String) The endpoints used to connect to the cluster by region.

+### Read-Only

 - `account_id` (String) The ID of the account this cluster belongs to.
 To be provided if there are multiple accounts associated with the user.
-- `cluster_endpoints` (Map of String) The endpoints used to connect to the cluster by region.
-- `project_id` (String) The ID of the project this cluster belongs to.

-### Read-Only

 - `backup_schedules` (Attributes List) (see [below for nested schema](#nestedatt--backup_schedules))
 - `cloud_type` (String) The cloud provider where the cluster is deployed: AWS or GCP.
 Default GCP.
 - `cluster_allow_list_ids` (List of String) List of IDs of the allow lists assigned to the cluster.